What is pulmonary hypertension (PH)?

 Measuring pulmonary blood pressure

 - A pediatric cardiologist or other physician will perform a physical examination, listening to your child's heart and lungs.

-- Cardiac catheterization is a procedure that gives us very detailed information about the structures inside the heart muscle.
+- Cardiac catheterization is a procedure that gives us detailed information about the structures inside heart muscle.
 In some cases, we may need your child to stay overnight in the hospital for this test.

 - Pulmonary function tests measure breathing and lung capacity.

 - During ventilation and perfusion scans, oxygen and a special type of test medicine is inhaled or injected into a vein in your child’s arm to determine the path of air and blood flow within the lungs.

 - Because genetic conditions can cause pulmonary hypertension, we collaborate with our Pulmonary Genetics and Cardiovascular Genetics programs to discover how your child’s genetic profile connects to their lung condition and could possibly cause PH.

 Your child will benefit from the expertise of these and other specialists as we review and discuss their test results and determine the specifics of their condition.
 We’ll then meet with you and your family to review the results, answer any questions, and outline the best treatment options.

 We will create an individualized treatment plan that will address the specifics of your child’s condition.
 Although there is no cure for pulmonary hypertension, we’re committed to the goal of improving your child’s health.
 We can treat your child with one or several therapies that are most suitable for their condition.
 We will explain all of the options to your family and consider your feedback as we collectively decide which treatment options to pursue.